-- The CoC CA is required by HUD to submit an annual Consolidated Application.
-The CoC Membership will approve a Collaborative Applicant and enter into a Memorandum of Understanding (MOU) signed by the CoC Board Chair. - 2.
-Responsibilities: The CoC CA will help carry out the responsibilities of the ND CoC.
+- 1. HUD requires the CoC CA to submit an annual Consolidated Application.
+The CoC Membership will approve a Collaborative Applicant and enter a MOU signed by the CoC Board Chair. - 2.
+Responsibilities.
+The CoC CA will help carry out the responsibilities of the ND CoC.
 Specific duties will be laid out in the MOU, but generally include: - a.
-Hire a CoC Coordinator and other staff as necessary; - b.
-Lead in the development of the annual HUD Consolidated Application; - c.
-Manage the ND CoC annual calendar, email list, and website; - d.
+Hire a CoC Coordinator and other staff as necessary. - b.
+Lead in the development of the annual HUD Consolidated Application. - c.
+Manage the ND CoC annual calendar, email list, and website. - d.
 Provide guidance and support to the ND CoC planning process and leadership; and - e.
 Support compliance with the HEARTH Act and other HUD policies, rules, or regulations related to operating a CoC, homeless response system, and HMIS. - 3.
-The designation of the CoC CA is valid for a maximum of five years (2020, 2025, 2030, etc.) before the designation must be reviewed and renewed by the CoC Board.
-No requirement for a Request for Proposal (RFP) will be made if no other agencies are interested and this step is unnecessary.
-In response to negligence or poor performance of the CoC CA, the ND CoC reserves the right to open an RFP process prior to the five-year mark and designate a new CoC CA. - 4.
+Designation.
+The designation of the CoC CA is valid for a maximum of five years (2020, 2025, 2030, etc.) before the designation must be reviewed and renewed by the CA, ND CoC Board, and ND CoC Membership. - No requirement for a Request for Proposal (RFP) will be made if no other agencies are interested.
+In response to negligence or poor performance of the CoC CA, the ND CoC reserves the right to open an RFP process before the five-year mark and designate a new CoC CA. - 4.
 Record Keeping.
-The CoC CA is responsible for keeping records documenting compliance with HUD requirements, including evidence that: - a.
-The CoC Board meets the requirements of the HUD CoC Program Interim Rule, including: - Approved copy of a governance charter establishing the Board and including a written process to select a Board that is reviewed and updated at least every five years; and - Board roster (or similar) showing that it is representative of the relevant organizations and of projects serving homeless subpopulations and that it includes at least one homeless or formerly homeless individual. - b.
-The ND CoC has been established and operated as set forth in the HUD CoC Regulations, including: - Published agendas and meeting minutes; - Evidence of designation of a single HMIS for the ND CoC; and - Monitoring reports of recipients and subrecipients.
+The CoC CA is responsible for keeping records documenting compliance with HUD requirements, including the following evidence.

-- c.
-The ND CoC has prepared the application for funds in compliance with the HUD CoC Program Interim Rule. - d.
-The CoC Board is compliant with HUD's conflict of interest requirements, including having a conflict of interest policy signed by all members.
+- The CoC Board meets the requirements of the HUD CoC Program Interim Rule. - Approved copy of a governance charter establishing the Board and including a written process to select a Board that is reviewed and updated at least every five years. - A board roster (or similar) showing that it is representative of the relevant organizations and projects serving homeless subpopulations and includes at least one individual with lived experience. - b.
+The ND CoC has been established and operated as outlined in the HUD CoC Regulations. - Published agendas and meeting minutes. - Evidence of designation of a single HMIS for the ND CoC. - Monitoring reports of recipients and subrecipients. - c.
+The ND CoC has prepared the funding application in compliance with the HUD CoC Program Interim Rule. - d.
+The CoC Board complies with HUD's conflict of interest requirements, including having a conflict-of-interest policy signed by all members.